kaorimatz/KZSideDrawerController/README.md

     - The offset of the drawer's shadow.
 Defaults to (0.0, 0.0).
 - `shadowColor`
     - The color of the drawer's shadow.
 Defaults to opaque black color.
+- `dimmingColor`
+    - The color used to dim the center view while the drawer is open.
+Defaults to black color with alpha 0.3.

 ## Requirements